pulp/pulp/docs/sphinx/dev-guide/glossary.rst

     necessarily correspond to a file.
 It is possible that a content unit is defined as the aggregation of other content units as a grouping mechanism.

-  handler
-    Agent plugin that implements content type specific or operating specific operations on the consumer.

   distributor
     Server-side plugin that takes content from a repository and publishes it for consumption.
 The process by which a distributor publishes content varies based on the desired approach of the distributor.
 A repository may have more than one distributor associated with it at a given time.

+  handler
+    Agent plugin that implements content type specific or operating system specific operations on the consumer.

   importer
     Server-side plugin that provides support for synchronizing content from an